-The SJMSCP geographic information systems (GIS) database and the California Natural Diversity Database (CNDDB 01/13/2017) were searched to identify records of SJMSCP-covered species within approximately 2 miles of the MHRP.
-There are eight records of nesting Swainson's hawk (Buteo swainsonii) within a 2-mile radius of the MHRP, one of which is on the MHRP.
-There are several records of Pacific pond turtle (Emys marmorata, formerly Clemmys marmorata) further north along Walthall Slough and several records of Valley elderberry longhorn beetle (Desmocerus californicus dimorphus) further north along the San Joaquin River.
-Several records for riparian brush rabbit (Sylvilagus bachmani riparius) are also present along the San Joaquin River north of the MHRP (Figure 5).
+The SJMSCP geographic information systems (GIS) database and the California Natural Diversity Database (CNDDB 03/27/2018) were searched to identify records of SJMSCP-covered species within approximately 2 miles of the MaHRP.
+There are thirteen records of nesting Swainson's hawk (Buteo swainsonii) within a 2-mile radius of the MaHRP and eighteen records of Valley elderberry longhorn beetle (Desmocerus californicus dimorphus), most of which occur to the west along Tom Paine Slough.
+In addition, there are several records of Pacific pond turtle (Emys marmorata, formerly Clemmys marmorata) and two records of riparian brush rabbit (Sylvilagus bachmani riparius) to the north and northeast along the San Joaquin River (Figure 5).
+A pair of Swainson's hawk were documented building a nest on the MaHRP during the site visit on April 30, 2018.